greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-index.html.md

 ## <a id="topic92"></a>Index Types

-Greenplum Database supports the Postgres index types B-tree, GiST, SP-GiST, GIN, and BRIN.
-Hash indexes are not supported.
+Greenplum Database supports the Postgres index types B-tree, hash, GiST, SP-GiST, GIN, and BRIN.
 Each index type uses a different algorithm that is best suited to different types of queries.
 B-tree indexes fit the most common situations and are the default index type.
 See [Index Types](https://www.postgresql.org/docs/12/indexes-types.html) in the PostgreSQL documentation for a description of these types.

 > **Note** Greenplum Database allows unique indexes only if the columns of the index key are the same as \(or a superset of\) the Greenplum distribution key.
 Unique indexes are not supported on append-optimized tables.
 On partitioned tables, a unique index cannot be enforced across all child table partitions of a partitioned table.
 A unique index is supported only within a partition.